 Decide the Terrain

-It is worthwhile to invest your time and energy in deciding the type of terrain where you will be driving your vehicle.
-Experts recommend that users should drive vehicles with off-road tires around 80% of the time.
+It is worthwhile to invest time and energy in deciding the type of terrain where you will be driving your vehicle.
+Experts recommend that users drive vehicles with off-road tires around 80% of the time.

 Select a Tire Size